-The San Juan Islands were seasonally occupied by Coastal Salish people from approximately 5000 years ago.
+The San Juan Islands were seasonally occupied by Coastal Salish people for approximately 5000 years.
 Small groups left their winter mainland villages and migrated here to harvest salmon and shellfish and plants.
 They managed native grasslands and oak woodlands through the use of fire, often setting prairies afire before leaving for their winter quarters.
 The population of native peoples of the San Juan islands declined by over 80 percent within 100 years of the arrival of Europeans, due to the introduction of disease and by the removal of all land rights under the Elliott Point Treaty in 1855.
+A number of Native-American properties and burial sites exist within the County and are protected by Federal laws